“Strive not to be a success, but rather to be of value.” Albert Einstein – Success

 Dan Fouts 17:07

 Steve and I studied philosophy in college.
-This reminds me of something that Emmanuel Kant said.
+This reminds me of something that Immanuel Kant said.
 He was really big on ethics and doing the right thing.
 He said that “the purpose of life is to make yourself worthy of happiness.”
 I’m bringing in the Einstein quote here, act in ways that you are a value, that will make you worthy of a happy life, and success will come from that.
 They can happen at the same time.
 They can be combined.

 Steve Fouts 17:53